-Customer Loyalty Consultants commits to conducting business honestly, fairly, and ethically wherever we operate in the world.
+CLC commits to conducting business honestly, fairly, and ethically.
 We constantly improve the quality of our services, products and operations and strive to create and maintain our reputation for honesty, fairness, respect, responsibility, integrity, trust, and sound business judgment.
 No illegal or unethical conduct on the part of officers, directors, employees, or affiliates is in the business's best interest.